hyperloop-modules/hyperloop-mapbox/README.md

 # Mapbox SDK in Titanium and Hyperloop

-Use the MapBox SDK in Axway Hyperloop!
+Use the MapBox SDK (iOS and Android) in Axway Hyperloop!
 This is an example of using the SDK, so this does not expose all possible API's of the SDK.
 See the [official](https://www.mapbox.com/ios-sdk/) documentation for details.

 <img src="example.jpg" width="800" alt="Mapbox SDK in Appcelerator Hyperloop" />